Manel Expósito

-Manel Exposito Presseguer (born 29 November 1981 in Barcelona) is a Spanish retired footballer who now works as assistant coach at K.A.S.
-Eupen and Aspire Academy in Belgium and Qatar.
+Manel Exposito Presseguer (born 29 November 1981) is a Spanish retired footballer who now works as an assistant coach at CSKA Moscow.

 Career

 Exposito started his senior career with UE Vic.
 In 2013, he signed for K.A.S.
 Eupen in the Belgian First Division B, where he made twenty-four appearances and scored two goals before retiring in 2015.